 There are two particularly security-critical scenarios that fall under system shutdown: suspension, and partial shutdowns.

-In normal use, we expect an entire to be shut down simultaneously, in which case the vTPM will simply shut down.
+In normal use, we expect an entire vPlatform to be shut down simultaneously, in which case the vTPM will simply shut down.
 If vTPM state is being saved whenever a non-volatile change is made, as we recommend, shutdown does not necessarily need to update the saved state.

-In a suspension, the guest VM and other Vs on the platform are simply stopped; the software running in them should not, generally, even be aware that the VM is suspending or resuming.
+In a suspension, the guest VM and other VMs on the platform are simply stopped; the software running in them should not, generally, even be aware that the VM is suspending or resuming.
 Time, from its perspective, has simply stopped.
 However, in the case of a vTPM, we do not want suspend to be as invisible.
-In particular, we need to guard against where the state of the suspended change without a corresponding change in the vTPM's relevant PCRs.
-One mechanism for would be to have a suspension cause the to send the vTPM the hashes of each as it pauses and is stored; the vTPM can store that state internally and save itself as a suspended vTPM.
-On resume, the would boot the vTPM first, and then the vTPM would be provided with the hashes of each resuming; any mismatch between the suspended state and the renewed state would cause the vTPM to enter a failure mode, potentially becoming unusable until the next fresh reboot or even permanently (akin to the pTPM's self-checks on a resume from saved state).
+In particular, we need to guard against substitution or modification attacks, where the state of the suspended vPlatform components change without a corresponding change in the vTPM's relevant PCRs.
+This sort of attack could cause an appraiser to establish trust in a vPlatform state which they would not normally consider trustworthy.

+One mechanism for preventing such attacks would be to have a vPlatform suspension cause the VMM to send the vTPM the hashes of each component as it pauses and is stored; the vTPM can store that state internally (for integrity checking in its own internal memory, not in PCRs or other externally-visible TPM storage) and save itself as a suspended vTPM.
+On resume, the VMM would boot the vTPM first, and then the vTPM would be provided with the hashes of each resuming component; any mismatch between the suspended state and the renewed state would cause the vTPM to enter a failure mode, potentially becoming unusable until the next fresh reboot or even permanently (akin to the pTPM's self-checks on a resume from saved state).

-Partial shutdowns and crashes offer another significant challenge, again in the particular context of making sure that vTPM PCRs accurately reflect the associated state.
-There is no correct answer for how individual VMs that crashed and restarted or shutdown and rebooted should be refleted in the vTPM PCRs he important is that any appraiser looking at the PCRs should be able to trust the PCR contents.
-Possibilities includecomparing the original boot-time measurement to the new one and extending the PCR if it has changedextending relevant PCRs with a generic “This VM crashed and was reset” valueresetting the PCR and extending it with the new boot value as though it were a fresh launch suitable for VMs with no long-term state.
+Partial shutdowns and crashes offer another significant challenge, again in the particular context of making sure that vTPM PCRs accurately reflect the associated vPlatform state.
+There is no single correct answer for how individual VMs that crashed and restarted or shutdown and rebooted should be reflected in the vTPM PCRs, as it depends on the requirements of an individual implementation.
+The answer may even vary based on which VM crashed.
+The important feature to maintain is that any appraiser looking at the PCRs should be able to trust the PCR contents.
+Possibilities include:

+comparing the original boot-time measurement to the new one and extending the PCR if it has changed, showing the entire past state of the component since the vPlatform has booted but allowing changes; this provides the most information but requires an appraiser to evaiuate a more complex measurement and not simply use a golden hash.

+extending relevant PCRs with a generic “This VM crashed and was reset” value; for compoenents where only the current state matters but where crashes should be detectable; or where we want to both minimize the burden on appraisers during evaluation of measurements but also want to be able to react to potential problems.

+resetting the PCR and extending it with the new boot value as though it were a fresh launch ; this hides information from the appraiser, but may be suitable for VMs with no long-term state, and is the simplest for an appraiser to evaluate..

+Crashes of the primary VM will normally result in a reboot of the entire vPlatform.

 Backing Up and Restoring vPlatforms